 Collecting sites are carefully selected, based on a scientific review of environmental factors that can influence the success or failure of plants from other regions and countries here at the Garden.
 In this quest to identify the best sites, Garden staff analyze a number of factors, including the following:

 While discovering plants of horticultural merit is primary, Garden expeditions also provide plants of other interest, such as medicinal plants for study by ethnobotanists; rare and endangered plants studied for conservation purposes; and food plants, such as wild apples and English walnuts.
 Sometimes a plant's usefulness isn't apparent until years after it has arrived at the Garden; a timely example is four foreign-collected ash species that may prove resistant to the emerald ash borer.
 This exotic insect pest has destroyed more than 30 million native North American ash trees since first being observed in 2002.
 No North American native ash seems resistant, but these foreign ash species hold promise and may provide clues to developing resistance to this devastating insect.
-In time the foreign ash trees or their progeny may substitute for the susceptible native ashes in our urban landscapes.
+In time, the foreign ash trees or their progeny may substitute for the susceptible native ashes in our urban landscapes.
 Ex situ collections of plants collected from around the world are becoming more and more important as plants in this nation's habitats become rarer and rarer.